Ian-T-Dixon/Disease_Prediction/README.md

 6. Trained machine learning model is saved as a pickle file.

-7. Flask hosts website dashboard where user selects any experienced symptoms and submits.
+7. Flask hosts website dashboard where user selects any experienced symptoms and submits a form.

 8. POST request sent to Flask with Boolean for each symptom.